CCXI INVESTORS ACT NOW: Contact HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, to Recover Losses Due to Alleged Securities Fraud

-SAN FRANCISCO, May 7, 2021 /PRNewswire/ -- Hagens Berman urges ChemoCentryx, Inc. (NASDAQ: CCXI) investors with significant losses to submit your losses now.
+SAN FRANCISCO, May 10, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges ChemoCentryx, Inc. ( CCXI) investors with significant losses to submit your losses now.
 A securities fraud class action is pending and certain investors may have valuable claims.

 Class Period: Nov.
 26, 2019 May 3, 2021